 - Record and playback.

-To enable phone integration for both inbound and outbound calls, the following is required:
+To enable phone integration for both inbound and outbound calls, the following are required:

 - A phone system that supports computer telephony integration (SIP, TAPI, CTI).
 Most contemporary phone systems have this capability.
 If necessary, the software can run on a user’s PC or a server; alternatively, some suppliers offer proprietary interfaces.